Simon Loshi

-Simon Loshi (16 February 2000) is a former footballer who played as a right-back.
+Simon Loshi (16 February 2000) is a footballer who plays as a right-back for Belgian Division 3 club Esperanza Pelt.
 Born in the Netherlands, he represented Kosovo at international level.

 Club career

 Willem II, Feyenoord and Jong ADO

 Loshi played in his youth at Willem II and, for ten years, at Feyenoord.

 On 3 July 2019, Loshi joined Derde Divisie side Jong ADO.
 His debut with Jong ADO came on 1 September in a 5–0 away defeat against OSS '20, substituting Nadir Achahbar in the 81st minute.

 2019–2022: Feronikeli and Resovia

-On 3 December 2019, Loshi joined Feronikeli in the Football Superleague of Kosovo.
+On 3 December 2019, Loshi joined Feronikeli in the Kosovo Superleague.
 On 12 February 2020, he made his professional cup debut with Feronikeli in the 2019–20 Kosovar Cup quarter-finals against Liria Prizren starting line-up.
 Ten days later, he made his professional league debut in a 2–1 away defeat against Llapi, again in the starting line-up.

 On 5 September 2020, Loshi joined Polish I liga side Resovia after agreeing to a one-year contract with an option to extend it for two years.
 He did not play a single game for the club.
 In the winter break of the 2020–21 season, his contract was terminated.

 On 1 February 2021, Loshi returned to Feronikeli.
 Fourteen days later he was fielded, playing in the 1–1 home draw against Gjilani, after replacing Adem Maliqi in the 89th minute.